-Surgeons from the Endocrine and Oncologic Surgery Section work as part of a multidisciplinary team at The Breast Health Center in The Center for Advanced Medicine to diagnose and treat women with breast cancer.
+Surgeons from the Surgical Oncology Section work as part of a multidisciplinary team at The Breast Health Center in The Center for Advanced Medicine to diagnose and treat women with breast cancer.

 Most women who come to The Breast Health Center are healthy and receive regular screening mammograms as part of a routine checkup.
 If a lump is discovered through mammography and/or ultrasound testing, breast surgeons often are able to perform a biopsy the same day.
 Should a patient be diagnosed with breast cancer, she will be able to develop a treatment plan by meeting with a surgeon, a medical oncologist, a radiation oncologist, a plastic and reconstructive surgeon, and a psychosocial counselor all in one day.

 Breast imaging services include mammography, ultrasound and image-guided needle biopsies.
 The Center also can provide risk assessment and referrals for genetic counseling.

 Women who have pathologic nipple discharge or who are at high risk for developing breast cancer may be candidates for ductoscopy.